MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureVM.md

 ```

 ## DESCRIPTION
-The **New-AzureVM** cmdlet adds a new virtual machine to an existing azure_2 service, or creates a virtual machine and service in the current subscription if either the *Location* or *AffinityGroup* is specified.
+The **New-AzureVM** cmdlet adds a new virtual machine to an existing Azure service, or creates a virtual machine and service in the current subscription if either the *Location* or *AffinityGroup* is specified.

 ## EXAMPLES